Institute for the Study of Global Antisemitism and Policy

 The Institute for the Study of Global Antisemitism and Policy (ISGAP) is an American non-profit organization that produces academic research, seminars, and conferences to study antisemitism.
 In recent years, its research has focused specifically on antisemitism on university campuses.

-Harvard professors Alan Dershowitz and Ruth Wisse were co-chairs of ISGAP's international board.
-The executive committee of its International Academic Board of Advisors included former Canadian Minister of Justice Irwin Cotler and historian Irving Abella.
-ISGAP's chairman is Natan Sharansky.
-Its managing director is Sima Vaknin-Gil, lieutenant colonel and former chief censor of the Israeli Defense Forces.

 History

 ISGAP was founded in 2004 by Charles Asher Small from Tel Aviv University as a non-profit organization to produce and support academic research, seminars, and conferences to study antisemitism.
 It also works on mapping, decoding, and combating contemporary antisemitism.

 In 2006, Small and ISGAP founded the Yale Initiative for the Interdisciplinary Study of Antisemitism (YIISA), the first university-based institute dedicated to the study of antisemitism in North America, at Yale University.
+ISGAP expanded into Canada in 2019.

 In August 2020, ISGAP suspended its operations for 48 hours in solidarity with African Americans during the George Floyd protests.